AnchorFreePartner/documentation/start-exploring/project-settings/user-payments-methods/README.md

 1. Set up Huawei IAP.
 Follow official guideline: [https://developer.huawei.com/consumer/en/doc/development/HMS-Guides/iap-configuring-appGallery-connect]
 2. Open `agconnect-services.json` file.
 You need to find `client_id` and `client_secret` for the next step.
-3. Ddd the "_huawei_" method to your project with settings.
+3. Add the "_huawei_" method to your project with settings.
 Example of Payment method Settings:

    ```text
    {